 Lead score canvas

-We can design the model by dragging the scoring component into the canvas and connect the components.
+We can design the model by dragging the scoring component into the canvas and connecting the components.

 Componants and toolbox

 Designing models involve two components that go hand in hand in each model.
 Condition and action are the components of the marketing scoring models.
 Each model has at least one combination of those two components.
 More complex models can be developed.

 Based on table variables of the lead and its related table or the lead interactions with marketing activities.